Affordable Generative Agents: Evaluations

 \paragraph{Case Study} We employ the same method used for Generative Agents to evaluate believable agents in this part.
 We conduct interviews with agents to evaluate their ability to remember past events, strategize for future tasks based on those memories, react appropriately to unexpected situations, and reflect on their previous actions to improve their future performance.
 We use the same questions as Generative Agents to inquire about five aspects: \textit{self-knowledge}, \textit{memory}, \textit{plans}, \textit{reactions} and \textit{reflections}.
-Our findings indicate that our agents perform on par with the baseline, providing specific and accurate answers to the questions.
-Sample responses are provided in Appendix \ref{appendix:interview}.
+The questions and answers are shown in the appendix \ref{appendix:interview}.
+Results indicate that AGA does not impair the original performance of baseline.
+Agents can recall past experiences and generate believable responses.
+For instance, the interviewed agent Klaus Mueller accurately answers questions about his occupation, correctly describes other agents (such as Wolfgang Schulz and Kane Martinez), and is aware of ongoing community events, like Sam running for office and Isabella hosting a Valentine's Day party.

 In addition, we can validate the emergence of social behavior through specific events.
 In the 25-person town, Isabella Rodriguez, the owner of the coffee shop, plans to host a Valentine's Day party and invite as many people as possible the following day, while Sam is running for mayor.
-After several experiments, we observe AGA got a similar result as baseline that about $12\sim17$ persons attend the party and $4\sim12$ persons knew Sam's mayoral candidacy.
+In the end-to-end evaluation of the baseline, during the two-day simulation, the number of agents aware of Sam’s mayoral candidacy is 8, and the number of agents who know about Isabella’s party is 13.
+In our method, after multiple experiments, we observe corresponding numbers ranging from 4 to 12 for Sam’s candidacy and 12 to 17 for Isabella’s party.
+AGA achieves similar results to the baseline in terms of information diffusion.